tivac/sync53/README.md

 1. Add a `cleanup` command to tell you which R53 records you should delete.
     - It will **not** automatically delete records (as a precaution).
-2. Add a `--preview` option to preview changes that would be written in an `export` operation

 ## License
 ```